isomerpages/moe-pasirrissec/_cce/National Education (NE).md

 ---
 #### FUTURE-ORIENTED CITIZENSHIP

-National Education is anchored on the following citizenship dispositions which enable Pasirians to realise their part in the success of the community and nation:&nbsp;&nbsp;
+National Education is anchored on the following citizenship dispositions which enable Pasirians to realise their part in the success of the community and nation:

 *   A sense of belonging: With the changing social fabric and continually evolving national identity, students need to develop a deeper awareness of who they are as Singaporeans and a nation, as well as a shared understanding of the “common good” for all as a nation.&nbsp;
 *   A sense of reality: It is important for students to be aware of and understand Singapore’s constraints, vulnerabilities and the contemporary realities that confront us as a country amidst the backdrop of a less predictable world.&nbsp;